 Saba Khan is a visual artist who lives and works in Lahore.
 Her work varies from painting, sculpture, photography to installation, to curating exhibitions and artists’ residencies.
 Saba's recent works are expeditions performed by an all-female artists’ group that studies ecology, impact of development and the role of the female gender in spaces of power.
 The collective visits monumental and ambitious sites, such as dams and barrages, that have transnational effects on the environment.
 She also founded Murree Museum Artist Residency, an artist-led initiative in 2014 which has published several artists’ books.
 Khan teaches at the National College of Arts, Lahore.

-Jafrin Gulshan is an artist, art writer and researcher based in Bangladesh.
+Jafrin Gulshan (Mapping Memory) is an artist, art writer and researcher based in Bangladesh.
 She works in a multidisciplinary approach with drawing, painting, printmaking, installation, performance and curation.
 Her work encompasses the range from personal fantasy to collective activism that emphasizes the everyday experience of life.
 Participated in many group exhibitions and workshops.
 Research is another part of her interest and has had an article published in a reputed journal.

 Tahia Farhin Haque is a visual artist and a photographer who is on her journey of expression.
 She is from Bangladesh; throughout her life she has been fascinated by images and by how they can change perceptions and internal paradigm.
 Her works are intricately woven by her experiences and observations and her attempt to question the veil of shadows surrounding us.
 Haque’s visual memory field challenges the linear-modernist idea of the past as a distant place, drawing attention to its embodied endurance in and through the narrative.
 She has worked with New York Times Gender, exhibited at Dhaka Art Summit and is grantee of Prince Claus Fund.